Complete Guide to Hiroshima Japan

 Take a Day Trip to Miyajima

-Only a 40-minute ride on the Hiroden, and a 10-minute ferry ride, Miyajima is a perfect day trip from Hiroshima.
+Only a 40-minute ride on the Hiroden, and a 10-minute ferry ride, Miyajima island is a perfect day trip from Hiroshima.
 Read my guide to Miyajima here.

 Hiroshima is definitely worth a visit during your trip to Japan, if even for one day.
 There is much to be learned from the horrible tragedy of war that happened here, and much hope to be gained from seeing the positivity and forward-thinking of the people of the city.